Qualifying Testing is temporarily postponed at this time.

 Qualifying Test Registration

-The Adult Care Home Program offers three different Qualifying Tests.
+The Adult Care Home Program offers two different Qualifying Tests.
+There is no charge for the tests offered by ACHP.

 - The Developmental Disabilities Qualifying Test is required for all caregivers, resident managers, and operators prior to providing direct care to residents.
 This test is based on the DD Basic Training Manual.
 Please study the manual before taking this test.